KelvinHere/Milestone-FrontEnd/README.md

 ##### Location page
 The location page simply gives customers the ability to locate / contact and find opening hours of the restaurant.
+* Opening hours
+* Clickable phone number
-* A simple page with opening hours, clickable phone number, address and an embedded google maps link and GPS coordinates.
+* Address and an embedded google maps link with GPS coordinates.
 * If viewing the map on smaller screens the opening hours are not usually visible, in this case a prominent **Opening Hours** button will appear on screen with a direct link to them to avoid the user missing this information.
 * On larger screens the **Opening Hours** button is not needed so will be hidden.
 * A reactive set of images of the restaurant and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

 ##### Global features
+* Navigation will collapse to a menu icon on mobile to avoid the screen being too busy, in this case social media icons will be displayed as a Footer.
 * Some background image positions/magnifications change depending on screen width.
 * Background images are available in different resolutions depending on screen resolution starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
 * Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen **as shown in wireframes**.
-* Navigation will collapse to a menu icon on mobile to avoid the screen being too busy, in this case social media icons will be displayed as a Footer.
 * Social media icons move to the top navigation bar at higher resolutions.
 * Width of some elements are capped to avoid ugly layout and stretched items at very high resolutions.
 * simple javascript button to show hide image.